Alicia Lloyd Still: Later nursing career: hospital matron, nurse educator and leader of nursing as a profession

-The General Nursing Council
+General Nursing Council

-Following the Nurses Registration Act 1919 Matron Lloyd-Still was appointed by the Minister of Health, Christopher Addison, 1st Viscount Addison, to the first caretaker General Nursing Council.
-Lloyd Still was subsequently elected to the General Nursing Council as a nurse member by nurses in 1920, 1927 and 1932 remaining a member of the Council until 1937.
+Following the Nurses Registration Act 1919, Matron Lloyd Still was appointed by the Minister of Health, Christopher Addison, 1st Viscount Addison, to the first caretaker General Nursing Council.
+She was subsequently elected to the General Nursing Council as a nurse member by nurses in 1920, 1927 and 1932, remaining a member of the Council until 1937.
 She was chairwoman of the education and examinations committee from 1920.
-She was the second name, after Ethel Fenwick, on the newly established register of the General Nursing Council in 1921.
+She was the second name, after Ethel Gordon Fenwick, on the newly established register of the General Nursing Council in 1921.